-5.0 Chairman

-- 5.1 There shall be a Chairman appointed to the Board of every institution. - 5.2 The Chairman shall lead the Board, encourage critical discussions and challenge mindsets.
-In addition, the Chairman shall promote effective communication between executive and non-executive directors. - 5.3 The Chairman shall have a financial background or be required to undertake relevant and timely comprehensive training. - 5.4 The Chairman shall attend and chair Board meetings. - 5.5 The roles of Chairman and CEO shall be separate. - 5.6 The Chairman shall be an independent non-executive director.
-If a deputy Chairman is required, the role shall be taken by an independent non-executive director. - 5.7 The Chairman of the Board shall be proposed for election or reappointment on an annual basis. - 5.8 The required time commitment for a Chairman may be significant.
-In light of this and to ensure that a Chairman has sufficient time to devote to his responsibilities as Chairman, the prior approval of the Financial Regulator shall be obtained prior to taking on any other directorships. - 5.9 An individual who has been the CEO, executive director or member of senior management of an institution, during the previous 5 years, shall not advance to the role of Chairman of that institution. - 5.10 The Chairman shall not hold the position of Chairman or CEO of a credit institution or insurance undertaking for more than one institution at any one time.

-6.0 Chief Executive Officer

-- 6.1 The Chief Executive Officer is the top executive responsible for the institution with ultimate executive responsibility for the institution's operations, compliance and performance.
-The CEO serves as the main link between the Board and the executive. - 6.2 The CEO shall not hold the position of CEO of a credit institution or insurance undertaking for more than one institution at any one time. - 6.3 The CEO shall have a financial background or be required to undertake relevant and timely comprehensive training. - 6.4 The renewal of the CEO contract shall be reviewed at least every 5 years.
+5.3 18 The Chairman shall have a financial background or be required to undertake relevant and timely comprehensive training.
+Setting the threshold at a "financial background" will eliminate other relevant skill sets for example extensive business experience outside financial services.
+5.4 18 The Chairman shall attend and chair Board meetings.
+5.5 18 The roles of Chairman and CEO shall be separate.
+5.6 18 The Chairman shall be an independent non-executive director.
+If a deputy Chairman is required, the role shall be taken by an independent non-executive director.
+This requirement is excessive for a reinsurance undertaking that is a 100% owned subsidiary of a reinsurance group regulated within the E.U.
+Further, this may unnecessarily differentiate subsidiaries in this jurisdiction and thereby put them out of sync with other Group entities within the E.U.
+5.7 18 The Chairman of the Board shall be proposed for election or reappointment on an annual basis.
+5.8 18 The required time commitment for a Chairman may be significant.
+In light of this and to ensure that a Chairman has sufficient time to devote to his responsibilities as Chairman, the prior approval of the Financial Regulator shall be obtained prior to taking on any other directorships.
+As stated in Section 4.6, time commitments required by a Chairman in the reinsurance sector is considerably lower than it is for example in credit institutions.
+5.9 18 An individual who has been the CEO, executive director or member of senior management of an institution, during the previous 5 years, shall not advance to the role of Chairman of that institution.
+5.10 18 The Chairman shall not hold the position of Chairman or CEO of a credit institution or insurance undertaking for more than one institution at any one time.
+Given the specialised nature of the reinsurance business and as mentioned in Section 4.5 given the limited pool of individuals with the appropriate expertise from which to choose from, this provision may place reinsurance undertakings in a position where they are unable to appoint their first, second or even third choice for the position of Chairman or CEO.
+Potentially this could lead to a dilution of the quality of the role of Chairman or CEO.
+6.0 Chief Executive Officer 19 6.1 19 The Chief Executive Officer is the top executive responsible for the institution with ultimate executive responsibility for the institution's operations, compliance and performance.
+The CEO serves as the main link between the Board and the executive.
+6.2 19 The CEO shall not hold the position of CEO of a credit institution or insurance undertaking for more than one institution at any one time.
+6.3 19 The CEO shall have a financial background or be required to undertake relevant and timely comprehensive training.
+What is meant by financial background?
+What constitutes "relevant and comprehensive training" e.g. 1 day, 6 months, 2 years?
+It would appear that no account is taken of relevant business experience.
+6.4 19 The renewal of the CEO contract shall be reviewed at least every 5 years.
+The "Transitional Arrangements" suggest that the requirements apply to existing Boards and directors.
+In this event there may be employment law implications relative to existing permanent employment contracts for CEO's.
+This provision provides that such contracts should be renewed and reviewed every 5 years.